justusip/crypto-pnd-bot/README.md

 > profits, to boost members’ confidence and encourage their participation.
 >
 > Pump: At the pre-arranged pump time, the admin announces the coin, typically in the format of an OCR (optical
-> character recognition)-proof image to hinder machine reading (Fig- ure 1).
+> character recognition)-proof image to hinder machine reading (Figure 1).
 Immediately afterwards, the admin urges
 > members to buy and hold the coin in order to inflate the coin price.
 During the first minute of the pump, the coin price
 > surges, sometimes increasing several fold.
 >